-An Open Letter to Our Stakeholders
+A Letter to Our Stakeholders

 How are we doing?

-Your opinion matters to us!
+Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

-If you’d like to give us your feedback on the complete report in full, please fill out the complete survey for the 2018 report.
+If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2019 report.